-“Getting the Best Design Without Blowing Your Merchandising Budget” is the first post in a four-post blog series called “Challenges When Planning a Visual Merchandising Campaign” in which we’ll address common pain points clients face while planning a visual merchandising campaign as well as multiple solutions to address these challenges.
+“Getting the Best Design Without Blowing Your Merchandising Budget” is the first post in a four-post blog series called “Challenges When Planning a Visual Merchandising Campaign” in which we address common pain points clients face while planning a visual merchandising campaign as well as multiple solutions to address these challenges.
 Check out the other posts:

 We hear it all the time.
 “Will it fit my merchandising budget?”

-Whether it’s asked by a client or discussed within our internal concept meetings, that omnipresent number is always top-of-mind when considering designs and materials as visual merchandising projects take shape.
+Whether it’s asked by a client or discussed within our internal concept meetings, that omnipresent number is always top-of-mind when considering designs and materials as visual merchandising campaigns take shape.

 But just because cost parameters might suggest budget and great design are a “one or the other” option, this doesn’t have to be the case.
 In fact, these two factions can easily go hand-in-hand.

 We asked Frank Mayer and Associates, Inc. estimator Miguel Ruiz for insight on budget-friendly retail display tips when designing impactful visual merchandising campaigns.

 In a perfect world, you’d achieve your desired mahogany or marble display aesthetic by using just that – mahogany wood or marble slabs.
 But let’s be realistic.
 You obviously need to factor in the return on investment from the products you’re selling against the display costs.